francescobarbara/TargetMalaria_UROP_Imperial_College/approximate_bayesian_computation_ABC/README.md

 **'old_compare.R'** was an earlier approach for a dissimilarity function, it uses squared distances and returns the mean squared error

+**'old_austin.R'** is the fixed dissimilarity function, essentially is compare function with the final line modified

 **specific_estimate_dissimilarity.R**
 outputs for the dissimilarity of a specifically given estimate.